hawkw/hawkw.github.io/notes/_drafts/background-task.md

 author: eliza
 ---

-As part of recent work on [Conduit], I recently had the pleasure of getting to make several contributions to the excellent [Trust-DNS] library, maintained by Benjamin Frye ([@bluejekyll]).
+As part of recent work on [Conduit], I recently had the pleasure of getting to make several contributions to the excellent [Trust-DNS] library, maintained by Benjamin Fry ([@bluejekyll]).
 During a conversation with Ben on one of my pull requests, it came to light that several of the asynchronous programming patterns that my colleagues and I at [Buoyant] have found very useful in our Rust projects are not exactly common knowledge.
 Given that, I wanted to take a moment or two to write about some of these patterns and share them with the Rust community at large.
+In this post, we'll discuss a pattern for implementing background work using the channel types provided by Rust's [`futures`] library.

-# Background Tasks
+# Why Background Tasks?

 Often, when writing network applications, it is desirable for some state to be reused for certain actions, rather than set up repeatedly every time an action is carried out.
 For example, in an application that makes multiple HTTP requests to the same servers, we might want to store the underlying TCP connections used to make those requests in a _connection pool_, rather than creating a new connection for every request; or we might want to take some action based on state that is updated by certain events, such as a watch on a long-polling API.